 Intellectual Property In Vietnam // Copyrights, Patents, Trademarks, And IP Registration In Vietnam Complete Guide

-At Cosmo Sourcing, we take intellectual property seriously and protect our clients' designs and patents.
-This guide will show you how long different intellectual property registries last in Vietnam and how to protect your product when manufacturing.
-Use it as a starting point if you're considering making a sizable investment and manufacturing your Vietnam product.
+At Cosmo Sourcing, we take intellectual property seriously and protect our clients' designs and patents with utmost care.
+This guide will show you how long different intellectual property registries are valid in Vietnam and how to protect your product during the manufacturing process.
+Use it as a starting point if you're considering making a sizable investment and manufacturing your product in Vietnam.

 Vietnam and Intellectual Property Overview

 The US Chamber of Commerce produces the GIPC - The Global Innovation Policy Center index.
-The agency works with UK-based consultancy Pugatch Consilium to develop maps of the 53 largest economies that produce more than 90% of the world's GDP and rank each country based on protective metrics such as copyrights, trademarks, patents, enforcement, international treaty ratification, and more.
+The agency collaborates with the UK-based consultancy Pugatch Consilium to develop maps of the 53 largest economies, which account for more than 90% of the world's GDP.
+It ranks each country based on protective metrics, including copyrights, trademarks, patents, enforcement, international treaty ratification, and other relevant factors.

 Before major government reforms in the last 15 years, Vietnam was one of Asia's worst-ranked countries.
-The index has a maximum of 45, while 36 is the average, including major European and North American economies.
+The index has a maximum of 45, with an average of 36, encompassing major economies in Europe and North America.

 Vietnam currently ranks 18th out of 35.
-However, the big breakthrough was in 2018 when Vietnam jumped 5.93 percentage points on the index after the government introduced new legislation and protective measures.
+However, the significant breakthrough occurred in 2018, when Vietnam jumped 5.93 percentage points on the index following the government's introduction of new legislation and protective measures.
 The latest change increased protection against IP infringement and made the country eligible for several international IP treaties.
 For instance, the new legislation opened the way for the EU-Vietnam Free Trade Agreement.

-The index also highlighted Vietnam's progress in key areas such as basic IP protection, government enforcement framework, and penalties for commercial infringement.
-The government is expected to pass more legislation to protect foreign investors in Vietnam in the future, so we will update this guide with new information.
+The index also highlighted Vietnam's progress in key areas, such as basic IP protection, the government's enforcement framework, and penalties for commercial infringement.
+The government is expected to introduce additional legislation to protect foreign investors in Vietnam in the future; we will update this guide with new information accordingly.

 The newest report praised Vietnam for "developing a comprehensive and strategic approach to the country's Intellectual Property policy and making efforts to recognize the link between the protection of IP rights and the creation and commercialization of IP assets."

-The new legislation has already led to a surge in Intellectual Property registrations and provided additional protection for foreign brands investing billions of dollars in the country.
-In addition, this IP strategy is expected to help the country's economy by attracting new large corporations lured by the increasing protections they can enjoy in Vietnam.
+The new legislation has already led to a surge in Intellectual Property registrations and provided additional protection for foreign brands, which are investing billions of dollars in the country.
+In addition, this IP strategy is expected to benefit the country's economy by attracting new large corporations, which are lured by the increasing protections they can enjoy in Vietnam.

 History Of Intellectual Property In Vietnam

 Intellectual property wasn't acknowledged or protected in Vietnam until the early '80s.
-On January 23rd, 1981, Vietnam first announced "Decree 31/CP," which was an act that recognized patents for technological innovation and product development.
+On January 23, 1981, Vietnam first announced "Decree 31/CP," an act that recognized patents for technological innovation and product development.
 The decree was the first time the country granted citizens the right to register their patents.

 Accordingly, Vietnamese inventors were able to start applying for patents.
-They received a "Certificate For Inventors" or a "Patent Certificate" if they could meet the government's requirements.
-The patent certificate was an innovative step in stimulating new inventions and helping the Vietnamese industry.
+They received a "Certificate for Inventors" or a "Patent Certificate" if they could meet the government's requirements.
+The patent certificate was a pioneering step in stimulating new inventions and supporting the Vietnamese industry.
 However, the act didn't expressly state major punishments or protections for breaching IP rights and only issued ownership certificates.

-The act was followed up by another act called "Decree 200-HDBT", issued in 1988.
-This act was the first time the government started issuing protections for utility solutions and granted technical solutions a "Utility Solution Certificate" to meet conditions such as the novelty of industrial applications for inventions.
+The act was followed by another act, known as "Decree 200-HDBT", issued in 1988.
+This act marked the first time the government began issuing protections for utility solutions, granting technical solutions a "Utility Solution Certificate" to meet conditions such as the novelty of industrial applications for inventions.

-Consequently, this legislation revoked the individual "Certificate Of Inventors" that the country used to issue in the early 80s.
-Patents, copyrights, and other industrial property were then exclusively considered property and objects of property.
+Consequently, this legislation revoked the individual "Certificate of Inventors" that the country used to issue in the early 80s.
+Patents, copyrights, and other forms of industrial property were then considered exclusively as property and treated as such.
 The country reaffirmed this in the 1995 Civil Code.
-In addition, the largest International Property Law of Vietnam (released in 2005) stated that legal provisions of IP protections in Vietnam conform with international standards, as stated in the TRIPS agreement.
+In addition, the largest International Property Law of Vietnam (released in 2005) stated that the legal provisions for IP protections in Vietnam conform to international standards, as stated in the TRIPS agreement.

 2005 IP Reforms In Vietnam

 The Vietnamese government introduced a set of new IP protection laws in 2005 when the legislature passed the first "Vietnam Intellectual Property Law."
 The law included all the protections mentioned below that still apply today.
 Vietnam overhauled the law twice: Once in 2009 and once in 2019.
-The law's latest June 2019 provision amended 11 key points of supplementation related to copyrights, patents, trademarks, geographic indications, and law enforcement.
+The law's latest provision, as of June 2019, amended 11 key points related to the supplementation of copyrights, patents, trademarks, geographic indications, and law enforcement.

 The Vietnamese government upgraded the IP regulations to comply with the Trans-Pacific Partnership (TPP) in 2019.
-The Vietnamese National Assembly retains the right to change domestic IP laws as they see fit, and they will likely update this law with even more protections for IP property owners.
-Cosmo Sourcing can help protect your product in Vietnam by enforcing certain IP laws on your partner suppliers.
+The Vietnamese National Assembly retains the right to amend domestic IP laws as it sees fit, and it will likely update this law with even more protections for IP property owners.
+Cosmo Sourcing can help protect your product in Vietnam by enforcing certain intellectual property (IP) laws on your partner suppliers.

 Intellectual Property Types In Vietnam: Top 4

-Many different intellectual property types can be registered in Vietnam.
+Various types of intellectual property can be registered in Vietnam.
 The IP property has to be registered independently.
-Use the chart below to determine your rights and how long IP protection types last.
-If you have an innovative product, you can protect the brand name/logo, the design, the internal functioning/engineering (or everything at once).
+Use the chart below to determine your rights and the duration of IP protection types.
+If you have an innovative product, you can protect the brand name, logo, design, internal functioning, or engineering (or everything at once).

-Most foreign corporations operating in Vietnam protect their designs sufficiently.
+Most foreign corporations operating in Vietnam effectively protect their intellectual property, including designs.
 Registering intellectual property in Vietnam is quite affordable, and we can help you with the process.
 Here are the most in-demand intellectual property types in Vietnam:

 01_Copyrights in Vietnam

 Copyright is used for brand names, slogans, or artistic works.
-For instance, Nike could copyright its "Nike" brand name or logo.
-In addition, copyrights are frequently used for creative written and published designs/content.
+For instance, Nike could register its "Nike" brand name or logo as a trademark.
+In addition, copyrights are frequently used for creative written and published designs and content.

 02_Patents in Vietnam

-Patents are advanced forms of intellectual property rights that protect commercial inventions.
+Patents are advanced forms of intellectual property rights that protect commercial inventions and innovations.
 To apply for a patent, you must present a detailed design, such as the internal workings, to register it as a new patent.
-The patent can then be applied for new business products.
+The patent can then be applied to new business products.

 03_Trademarks in Vietnam